 The Power of Self-Direction

-Self-direction gives seniors and people with disabilities the power to choose to stay at home, decide what care they need, and select, hire, manage and fire their own caregivers or service providers as they see fit.
+Self-direction gives seniors and people with disabilities the power to choose to stay at home.
+They have the power to decide what care they need.
+Additionally, they can select, hire, manage and fire their own caregivers or service providers as they see fit.
 Having more choice in their care helps them feel more in control and ensures that their individual preferences and needs will be met.

-For those receiving services through Medicaid (MassHealth) or the Massachusetts Executive Office of Elder Affairs Home Care program, consumers have the right to self-direction, and can receive services, paid by the Commonwealth, to help them get set up as employers, obtain worker compensation insurance, and handle payroll for the hours of care paid through the program.
+For those receiving services through Medicaid (MassHealth) or the Massachusetts Executive Office of Elder Affairs Home Care program, consumers have the right to self-direction.
+They can receive services, paid by the Commonwealth, to help them get set up as employers, obtain worker compensation insurance, and handle payroll for the hours of care paid through the program.

 If you are looking to reduce the cost of home care, or you would prefer to find, hire, and manage your own caregivers and their schedules, self-directed home care may be the right option for you.
 Be sure to ask about your options and know your rights.

 For more information, contact Meetcaregivers at 1-888-541-1136 or firstname.lastname@example.org

 For additional resources and to learn more about caregiving, read our Blog.